minhanh2918/Athletic-Wyler-Profit-Overview/README.md

-# Alhletic Wyler Profit Overview
+# Athletic Wyler Profit Overview
 <img width="2385" height="1366" alt="image" src="https://github.com/user-attachments/assets/6a0ff504-855c-478f-9150-3f2276b55278" />

 # Project Overview
-Athletic Wyler, a sports company specializing in selling cardio exercise machines, is tracking the profit performance of its products from January 2018 to May 2024.
+Athletic Wyler, a sports company specialising in selling cardio exercise machines, is tracking the profit performance of its products from January 2018 to May 2024.
 The company needs to determine which product(s) will be the best seller and decide whether to discontinue the others.

 # Dataset
 - The dataset covers historical transactions from the company’s sales/profit system covering Jan-2018 → May-2024.
 - It contains aggregated monthly profit values by Category, Supplier, and Brand.

 # Key Features:
 - date (transaction month/year).
 - category (Treadmill, Rowing Machine, Airbike, Elliptical Trainer).